-Students transferring to Florida Memorial University from another college or university are admitted on the basis of credits and grade point average earned in course work at the collegiate level.
+Students transferring to Florida Memorial University from another college or university are admitted based on credits and grade point average earned in course work at the collegiate level.

 1. Grade Point Average

 Transfer students must have earned a minimum cumulative grade point average of 2.0 in collegiate course work and 12 transferable credits.
 However, grade point averages do not transfer to Florida Memorial University